 • The amount the Affordable Care act saves by cutting costs from health care programs that aren’t working is estimated to reduce the national deficit by $124 billion by 2019.

 The Affordable Care Act will continue to trickle out HealthCare reform until 2020.
-The affordable insurance exchanges opened on Oct, 1st 2013 and offer affordable health insurance and subsidies to low and middle income families and small businesses.
+The affordable insurance exchanges opened on Oct, 1st 2013 and offer affordable health insurance and subsidies to low and middle income families and small businesses during each years annual open enrollment period.
 The ACA is already offering a number of protections and benefits to all Americans.
 Find out more about what the Affordable Care Act has to offer in our Health Care Reform Timeline.